dyang-TUM/SRI-Graph/README.md

 # SRI-Graph: A Novel Scene-Robot Interaction Graph for Robust Scene Understanding

 This is the implementation of the paper SRI-Graph: A Novel Scene-Robot Interaction Graph for Robust Scene Understanding (ICRA 2023).
-This reposity will be updated soon.
+This repository will be updated soon.

 # Introduction